Weak Akizuki-Nakano vanishing theorem for globally $F$-split 3-folds: Akizuki-Nakano vanishing for globally -split F-split 3-folds

 \section{Akizuki-Nakano vanishing for globally \texorpdfstring{$F$-split}{F-split} 3-folds}

 Since any smooth globally $F$-split variety over a perfect field $k$ of characteristic $p>0$ lifts to $W_2(k)$ (see \cite[p.164]{Il2} or \cite[Corollary 9.2]{Ki}), by a result of Raynaud (see \cite[Corollaire 2.8]{DI}), it satisfies the Akizuki-Nakano vanishing theorem if $p \ge \dim X$.
 In particular, the Akizuki-Nakano vanishing theorem holds on smooth $F$-split surfaces.
-Kawakami recently proved that it also holds on possibly singular globally $F$-regular surfaces, using Graf's extension theorem \cite{Gr}.
+Kawakami recently proved that it also holds on possibly singular globally $F$-split surfaces, using Graf's extension theorem \cite{Gr}.

-\begin{thm}[cf.~\textup{\cite[Corollary 4.8]{Kaw}}] Let $X$ be a globally $F$-regular projective surface over a perfect field of characteristic $p>0$ and $\mathcal{H}$ be an ample line bundle on $X$.
-Then for every nonnegative integers $i, j$ with $i+j<2$, one has
+\begin{thm}[cf.~\textup{\cite[Corollary 4.8]{Kaw}}] Let $X$ be a normal globally $F$-split projective surface over a perfect field of characteristic $p>0$ and $\mathcal{H}$ be an ample line bundle on $X$.
+If $X$ has only strongly $F$-regular singularities, then for every nonnegative integers $i, j$ with $i+j<2$, one has

 \end{thm} \begin{proof} The case where $i=0$ follows from \cite[Corollary 4.8]{Kaw} and the case where $j=0$ does from Proposition \ref{kodaira}. \end{proof}

 In this section, we study the Akizuki-Nakano vanishing theorem for globally $F$-split 3-folds.